tlake/robo-rally-variants/moba-rally/rules.md

 #### High-Power Laser
 Operates as normal, with the following modifications:
-- Increases Mini Howitzer range by 1
+- Increases _Mini Howitzer_ range by 1
 - For the purposes of extending the laser through a wall or robot, towers count as walls

 #### Double-Barreled Laser
 Operates as normal, with the following modifications:
-- Allows Mini Howitzer to deal 2 damage instead of 1
+- Allows _Mini Howitzer_ to deal 2 damage instead of 1

 #### Ablative Coat
 Operates as normal on an individual basis.
 When installed into a base as a team option, this card reads as follows:
 - Give all living allied robots two green tokens.
 - As long as this option is broadcast, an allied robot may discard a token instead of taking a point of damage.
 - As long as this option is broadcast, an allied robot gains two green tokens upon respawning.
 The respawning robot still begins play with the normal two damage tokens.
+- As long as this option is broadcast, an allied robot gains two green tokens upon powering up.
+- When a robot dies, remove all green tokens from the robot.
+- When a robot powers down, remove all green tokens from the robot.
 - When this card is discarded from the base, remove all green tokens from allied robots.
-- No robot may ever be in possession of more than two tokens (a robot cannot gain tokens, die by falling into a pit, and then gain two additional tokens upon respawning).
+- No robot may ever be in possession of more than two green tokens.

 ### Timings